-Your personal data will be treated as strictly confidential, and will be shared only with our Debt Recovery agents, Law enforcement and Government agencies, Courts, Regulators, accountants, third party service providers to support delivery of our products and services, Payment providers, or to exercise, establish or defend our legal rights.
+Your personal data will be treated as strictly confidential, and will be shared only with our Debt Recovery agents, Regulators, Law enforcement and government agencies, ANPR and back office system providers, IAS, Courts, payment providers, accountants, other third parties as deemed necessary to fulfil our lawful basis or to exercise, establish or defend our legal rights.

 7. How long do we keep your personal data?

-Videos from the Security CCTV cameras are not our property – they belong to the site owner.
+Videos from the body-worn and CCTV cameras are constantly over-written as new images are taken.
 If videos are required for crime prevention, they will be downloaded as soon as practicably possible and retained until no longer required by the relevant law enforcement agency.

 8. Providing us with your personal data

 We require your personal data as it is a contractual requirement when using the Car Park and failing to abide by the terms and conditions, as you enter in to a contract with NSGL Parking, who manage the Car Park or parking restricted area on behalf of the land owner or their appointed agent.

 We will make a request to the DVLA for the Keepers details to issue a Parking Charge Notice by post, or to pursue an unpaid Parking Charge Notice.

 Permits / Whitelist / Blacklist Schemes

 You are under an obligation to provide your personal data to us as you wish to join one of our schemes.